leanprover/lean4/doc/declarations.md

     example (a : Nat) : odd (a + 1) = even a :=
     by simp [odd]

-Well-founded recursion is especially useful with :ref:`mutual and nested inductive definitions <mutual_and_nested_inductive_definitions>`, since it provides the canonical way of defining functions on these types.
+Well-founded recursion is especially useful with [Mutual and Nested Inductive Definitions](#mutual-and-nested-inductive-definitions), since it provides the canonical way of defining functions on these types.

 .. code-block:: lean